 You might be thinking that risk assessment seems like a straightforward and simple concept to grasp but not all employees have the needed skills to put theory into practice, which is why proper risk assessment training is needed.
 In this article, we’ll talk about what risk assessment means, why it is implemented by companies, some examples of risk assessments, the importance of risk assessment training, and learning tools and methods you can use to conduct proper training for your employees.

-Sign up for Free and Start Using the Best Risk Assessment Training Platform
+Start Using the Best Risk Assessment Training Platform

 What is risk assessment?

 Risk assessment is a structured management process that involves identifying potential hazards, evaluating risks, and implementing control measures to remove or reduce associated risks.
 This assessment is a legal requirement for employers and is usually carried out in the workplace before new processes or activities are set in motion to ensure the health and safety of employees, and even customers.

 To give you an example, in most companies, fire extinguishers and elevators are regularly maintained to prevent them from malfunctioning when they need to be used.
 Their wear and tear are potential safety risks so to control this and prevent unwanted damage and loss, they are kept in top condition.

 The goal of risk assessments will vary across different industries but overall, it aims to help companies prepare for possible risks and plan out effective ways to counter them.